michaldurinik/Health-Monitor-Android-and-Arduino/technical_manual/technicalDocument.md

 Schedules and responsibilities resticted any prolonged gathering and collaboration and therefore nothing less than copious amounts of coffee was needed at times when nana wouldnt allow during the final sprint.
 Unfortunatly this also played a part into not keeping in touch with our supervisor as regular as we would have liked and we tried to make up for it by badgering him a little late on.

-***
-This section should include a description of any major problems encountered during the design and implementation of the system and the actions that were taken to resolve them.
-***

 ## 5. Installation Guide